Jens Lehmann: Schalke 04

-A.C.
-Milan
+AC Milan

-Lehmann left Schalke for A.C.
-Milan in 1998, but his performances were below par.
+Lehmann left Schalke for AC Milan in 1998, but his performances were below par.
 In one game Gabriel Batistuta scored a hat-trick against him, including a goal from a free kick in the box which Lehmann had conceded by handling a back pass.
 In another game he was substituted after giving away a penalty.
 After just five matches, Lehmann was dropped.
 Believing he wouldn't get another chance at Milan, he left during the winter.

 Borussia Dortmund

 In early 1999, Lehmann returned to Germany to play for Borussia Dortmund replacing long-time goalkeeper Stefan Klos.
 Lehmann had a difficult start there after several poor performances.
 Rumors arose that Lehmann might leave, with supporters viewing him critically.

 But the tide eventually turned and Lehmann's form improved, becoming a reliable figure in the team.
 He played a significant part in the club's return to the upper echelons of German and European football.
 Borussia Dortmund began the 2001–02 season strongly and eventually won the Bundesliga in 2001–02.
 That same year, Borussia Dortmund reached the UEFA-Cup final, though the team lost to Dutch club Feyenoord Rotterdam.

 Around this time, Lehmann developed a reputation for his poor disciplinary record.
 In a match against SC Freiburg, Lehmann kicked opposing attacker Soumaila Coulibaly after they collided in the penalty area.
 Lehmann was suspended afterwards.
 He currently holds the record for most red cards for any Borussia Dortmund player, and the record for most red cards for a goalkeeper in the German Bundesliga.

 Lehmann's form slipped in the 2002–03 season, along with Borussia Dortmund's.
 His time at Dortmund was winding down, and after the season concluded, he left Dortmund.
 He was replaced by Roman Weidenfeller and Guillaume Warmuz, who had just left Arsenal.